 However, you can still make your deposits and withdrawals without a geographic restriction.
 Many of these apps have names you’ve heard plenty of times over the years like FanDuel, DraftKings, and more.
 All of them have to be licensed within the state before they’re able to offer even a single bet to customers.

 To sign up, simply use one of our exclusive links to visit the homepage of the sportsbook.
 There, you can create an account and register.
-By using our links and, where required, our promo codes, you’ll get the best bonuses and free bets available to new account holders.
+By using our links and, where required, our promo codes, you’ll get the best bonuses and bonus bets available to new account holders.
 See our page on Arizona sports betting apps for recommendations.